folio-org/folio-ansible/doc/ansible-roles.md

 Builds the Docker image for mod-circulation and launches it via Okapi.
 Depends on mod-circulation-build, docker-engine, and okapi-docker or okapi-src.

+## mod-loan-storage (*Deprecated*)
+Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent storage.
+Depends on:
+- postgresql
+- docker-engine
+- okapi-undeploy

+## mod-metadata (*Deprecated*)
+Loads the Docker images for the inventory-storage and inventory modules from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent storage.
+Depends on:
+- postgresql
+- docker-engine
+- okapi-undeploy

+*Note: without a running Okapi instance, this role will fail.*

 ## mod-metadata-build (*Deprecated*)
 Clones and builds the source from folio-org/mod-metadata on